 Building and real estate start-ups have an opportunity to match — and possibly even surpass — the technology Conpowers of the agricultural and finance businesses, both of which are using big data for a range of processes.
 By the construction site to the workplace, companies can distinguish themselves from competitors through technology innovations.

-Perhaps founders will be wise to examine the monetary technology industry, which is earning high grades for its adoption of new biotech services and products.
+Perhaps founders and their racing minds will be wise to examine the monetary technology industry, which is earning high grades for its adoption of new biotech services and products.
 According to the World Retail Banking Report 2017, two out of three of the industry’s customers use technology and roughly 80 percent consider it affects their experiences for the better.

 If construction and property can reach similar numbers using technology to bridge openings, close sales, communicate effectively, and change perceptions, the businesses would probably see record success with their sales management process steps in a local, national, and even international scale.
 Companies keen to shed outdated skins and revel in the benefits that have technological advancements can begin with these strategies.